Unions

 In BC, there are three performer-related unions that you should know of.

-Union of BC Performers (UBCP)
+Union of BC Performers (UBCP/ACTRA)

 Alliance of Canadian Cinema Television and Radio Artist (ACTRA)